openlgtv/epk2extract/README.md

 ./epk2extract xxxxxxxx.sym

 ## Known issues:
+Sometimes Uncramfs segfaults or Unsquashfs does "Read on filesystem failed because Bad file descriptor".
-Sometimes it segfaults or fails to write something.
-In that case just run it again.
+In that case just run epk2extract again and it will do the job right.